vnep-approx-latency/vnep-approx/README.md

 python -m vnep_approx.cli start-experiment $LATENCY_FILES_HOME/example_execution.yml 0 10000 --concurrent 8 --overwrite_existing_intermediate_solutions --remove_intermediate_solutions
 ````

-The result will be the file `example_results`.
+The result will be the file `example_results.pickle`.
 To evaluate these results, use the functionality provided in the  [evaluation-ifip-networking-2021](https://github.com/vnep-approx-latency/evaluation-ifip-networking-2021) repository.

 # Contact